Carbon footprint of sport: main outputs

 Reports

-FIFA’s Climate Blind Spot: The Men’s World Cup in a Warming World
+FIFA’s Climate Blind Spot: The men’s World Cup in a warming world

 Stuart Parkinson, Samran Ali, Freddie Daley; July 2025

-Playing with the Planet: the climate cost of UEFA’s growth plan
+Playing with the Planet: The climate cost of UEFA’s growth plan

-Freddie Daly, Stuart Parkinson; May 2025
+Freddie Daley, Stuart Parkinson; May 2025

 Dirty Tackle: The growing carbon footprint of football